Causes Of Panic Attacks And How You Can Cope

 There are a large number of symptoms that can go along with panic attacks, which can be made up of any combination of four or more of them.

 Heart palpitations are one of the first symptoms of a panic attack and can feel like a pounding or racing heartbeat.
-This can be one of the more common symptoms for those with intense anxiety or any form of panic attacks.
-There may also be feelings of chest pain or another discomfort in the stomach area or a feeling of knots in the stomach and chest.
-You may even feel nauseous or ill.
+Palpitations are one of the more common symptoms for those with intense anxiety or any form of panic attacks.
+You might also experience chest pain, discomfort in the stomach area, or a feeling of knots in the stomach and chest.
+Nausea and malaise are also commonly reported.

 Getty/AnnaStills

-Sweating, hot flashes, dizziness and even chills are also symptoms that you may want to watch out for.
-A tingling sensation or a feeling of losing touch with reality or depersonalization can also be signs of a sudden attack.
+Sweating, hot flashes, dizziness, and chills are also symptoms that you may want to watch out for.
+A tingling sensation or a sense of losing touch with reality (sometimes called depersonalization) can also be signs of a sudden attack.

 Shortness of breath, lightheadedness, feeling faint, trembling, or shaking can be other serious physical symptoms.
-Some individuals may even feel like they may come to physical harm or that they’re losing control.
-It can also feel like shortness of breath will soon make an individual unable to breathe or like they’re having a heart attack, going “crazy,” or even that they’re going to die.
+Some individuals may even believe they will come to physical harm or that they’re losing control.
+For some, the shortness of breath can seem like it will soon make an individual unable to breathe or have a heart attack, go crazy, or die.

-An individual who has panic attacks frequently may have a family history of panic disorder or other anxiety disorders or have a history of frequent visits to the emergency room with a variety of different problems, sensations, or even fears.
-These might include chest pain, including heart disease, heart attacks, breathing problems, thyroid problems, and much more because the symptoms can feel like a range of other disorders.
+An individual who has panic attacks frequently may have a family history of panic disorder or other anxiety disorders, or have a history of frequent visits to the emergency room with a variety of different problems, sensations, or fears.
+These might include chest pain, including heart disease, heart attacks, breathing problems, thyroid problems, and other illnesses, because the symptoms can feel like a range of other disorders.

-With any of these symptoms, it can be important to seek out professional help to find out what's going on and work on treatment.
-It may also be important to know how to tell the difference between a panic attack and a heart attack.
-Ask your doctor to educate you on this topic to ensure you have accurate information that’s relevant to you, your family history, and your health.
+With any of these symptoms, seek professional help as soon as you know you’re experiencing them, as a doctor can help you determine if you’re experiencing another condition and could benefit from treatment.
+In addition, you can educate yourself on how to tell the difference between a panic attack and a heart attack.
+Ask your doctor to educate you on this topic to ensure you have accurate information relevant to you, such as your family history and your health.
 For example, biological women may experience different heart attack symptoms than men.
 And those with a clean bill of health often have less to worry about than those with heart attack risk factors.

-If you have never had a panic attack before or are experiencing symptoms different from past panic attacks, it may be necessary to seek emergency medical care.
+If you have never had a panic attack before or are experiencing symptoms different from past panic attacks, seek emergency medical care.
 Chest pain may indicate a heart attack, blood clot, or another condition that requires a thorough physical examination.

 What causes panic attacks?

-Panic attacks occur when you feel anxious, nervous, stressed, or any number of negative emotions.
-They may also occur when you are feeling completely calm and relaxed.
-It's also possible for them to occur in conjunction with other psychological disorders and may be a symptom of attempting to ignore another psychological disorder.
+Panic attacks are a response to anxiety, panic, and fear in some people.
+They may also occur when you are feeling completely calm and relaxed, or in conjunction with other psychological disorders, and may be a symptom of attempting to ignore another psychological disorder.
 For example, when attempting to ignore a compulsion as an OCD symptom, one may experience a panic attack.
-This is not a necessary component, but it can occur in some individuals.

 Who has panic disorder?